Uconnect-Technologies/wertik-js/docs/v3/modules.md

 }
 ```

-For filtering data from `games` table it Wertik JS will also create an input for filtering:
+For filtering data from `games` table, Wertik JS will also create an input for filtering:

 ```graphql
 input GamesFilterInput {